Agreements for CiC schemes

 Click here to view the Agreement.

-A connection agreement is between the owner/occupier and WPD.
+A connection agreement is between the owner/occupier and NGED.
 This agreement will set out he necessary terms and conditions upon which the customer is connected to the Distribution System.

 To view examples of Connection Agreements, please click here.